kommitters/chaincerts-smart-contracts/vault_contract/README.md

 - Store a verifiable credential in the recipient's vault.
 - Revoke the vault.
 - Retrieve the list of stored vcs in the vault.
+- Upgrade the contract.
+- Get the contract version.

 ## Types
 ### VerifiableCredential